UIUC-CS498-Cloud/MP10_GraphFramesMLLib_Template/README.md

-# CS 498 - MP11 Templates
+# CS 498 - MP10 GraphFrames and MLLib Templates

-This repository contains templates to help you get started with MP11.
+This repository contains templates to help you get started with MP10.

+## Log
+Last updated in May 2021, by Sam Cheng (rcheng12@illinois.edu).

 # ML vs MLLib
 - Parts B and D (MLLib exercises) can be solved using either the